 Email lists are a really important part of running a successful blogging business.
-I truly believe that you need to stop worrying too much about social media and instead focus on building your email list: It’s going to stay with you no matter what algorithm changes happen, or what social media fads come and go.
+I truly believe that you need to stop worrying too much about social media and instead focus on building your email list!

 That group of people on your list are going to be your biggest fans and your most important customers.
 You are building up a really engaged audience on that list.
 Very different from the blog reader who clicks over from Pinterest, stays for 50 seconds, and bounces off again.